dgrah50/aisms/README.md

 # SMS AI Chatbot

 This project is an SMS AI Chatbot built using FastAPI, Twilio, and LangChain.
-It is designed to handle SMS interactions with users, providing functionalities like chat, account balance checking, resetting chat history, and fetching directions.
+It is designed to handle SMS interactions with users, providing functionalities like basic chat and fetching directions.

-It's aimed at supporting dumbphones my providing basic needs over SMS.
+It's aimed at supporting dumbphones by providing basic needs over SMS.

 ## Features

 - **Chat**: Regular ChatGPT-style conversations over SMS.
-- **Account Balance**: Check the user's account balance.
 - **Reset Chat History**: Allows users to reset their conversation history.
 - **Get Directions**: Users can request directions from one location to another.